wing5wong/artisan-whs-static/source/_news/2020-08-11_whanganui-district-councils-new-youth-committee-2020.md

 Was awesome to have 9 new members sworn in by Mayor Hamish McDouall on Monday.

 Congrats to Louis Devine & **Charlotte Hardy** - our new co-chairs!
-And a teary farewell to Ariana Cronshaw 😭
+And a teary farewell to Ariana Cronshaw.

 We exist to take YOUR views to the council.
 That means we can do our job/mahi if YOU speak up and contribute..